The Best Things to Do Alone in Rhode Island

-Rhode Island, a U.S. state in New England with sandy shores and seaside colonial towns, is perfect for solo travel.
-That is why I created this Rhode Island Travel Guide.
+There are many things to do alone in Rhode Island.
+This state in New England, with sandy shores and seaside colonial towns, is perfect for solo travel.

 Newport is famed for Gilded Age mansions, such as The Breakers, while the capital of Providence is home to the majestic Waterplace Park and Riverwalk